 - Hemopericardium: Bleeding around the heart

-- Damaged Blood Vessels: A tear of a major vessel or vessel group, including the aorta
+- Damaged blood vessels: A tear of a major vessel or vessel group, including the aorta

-- Abdominal Organ Damage: Damage to liver, kidneys, or spleen
+- Abdominal organ damage: Damage to liver, kidneys, or spleen

-- Lung Damage: A fractured rib or piercing object can puncture and collapse a lung
+- Lung damage: A fractured rib or piercing object can puncture and collapse a lung

-- Head Trauma: Brain damage, including mild (concussions), moderate, and severe TBIs, may cause intracranial bleeding and pressure which leads to further damage
+- Head trauma: Brain damage, including mild (concussions), moderate, and severe TBIs, may cause intracranial bleeding and pressure, which leads to further damage

 Recognizing Internal Injury Symptoms

 For a number of reasons, an injured person won’t always recognize that they have internal injuries.
 They see no blood, lacerations, or other visible signs.
-The symptoms they do recognize—nausea, mild pain, headache, light-headedness, etc.—are also symptoms of non-threatening conditions.
+The symptoms they do recognize—nausea, mild pain, headache, and light-headedness—are also symptoms of non-threatening conditions.

 Diagnosing an Internal Injury

-- Abdomen: Exploratory laparotomy
+- Abdomen injuries: Exploratory laparotomy

-- Head/Brain: Craniotomy
+- Head/brain injuries: Craniotomy

-- Heart/Lungs: Thoracotomy
+- Heart/lungs injuries: Thoracotomy

-- Legs/Thigh: Fasciotomy
+- Legs/thigh injuries: Fasciotomy

 What Types of Accidents Cause Internal Injuries?

 Internal injuries happen when the head or body endures blunt trauma or penetrating trauma.
 Injuries often occur when the body sustains a crushing injury or an object connects forcefully with the body or penetrates the flesh.
-Severely fractured ribs cause internal damage when they pierce or lacerate internal organs and tissue.
-A severe body jolt or head trauma sometimes causes internal damage to the brain.
+For example, severely fractured ribs cause internal damage when they pierce or lacerate internal organs and tissue.

-A number of accidents cause the types of trauma that lead to internal injuries.
+A number of accidents cause the types of trauma that lead to internal injuries:

-- Slip and Falls: A person slips or trips and falls to a concrete floor or some other hard surface.
+- Slip and falls: A person slips or trips and falls to a concrete floor or some other hard surface.

-- Falls From One Level to Another: A person falls from an elevated area, such as a staircase or a construction site platform.
+- Falls from one level to another: A person falls from an elevated area, such as a staircase or a construction site platform.

-- Motorcycle Accidents: A vehicle impact throws a cyclist from his bike into a stationary object, or the bike overturns, pins the biker, and causes crushing injuries.
+- Motorcycle accidents: A vehicle impact throws a cyclist from his bike into a stationary object, or the bike overturns, pins the biker, and causes crushing injuries.

-- Vehicle Accidents: A serious accident crushes a vehicle or causes a metal intrusion into the passenger compartment.
+- Vehicle accidents: A serious accident crushes a vehicle or causes a metal intrusion into the passenger compartment.
 A steering wheel, dashboard, or seatbelt sometimes pushes into a driver’s or passenger’s abdomen.
-A passenger is severely jolted or sustains a head blow during a crash.
+A severe body jolt or head trauma sometimes causes internal damage to the brain.

-- Pedestrian Accidents: Pedestrians sustain multiple injuries when a vehicle strikes them or throws them into a stationary object.
+- Pedestrian accidents: Pedestrians sustain multiple injuries when a vehicle strikes them or throws them into a stationary object.

-- Medical Negligence: A physician accidentally cuts or otherwise injures a patient during a surgical procedure.
+- Medical negligence: A physician accidentally cuts or otherwise injures a patient during a surgical procedure.

-- Product Liability: A defective product causes head or body trauma.
+- Product liability: A defective product causes head or body trauma.

-Who is Responsible for an Internal Injury?
+Who Is Responsible for an Internal Injury?

 When someone causes or contributes to the circumstances that injured you, they are responsible for your damages.
 Depending on the accident, more than one person may share liability for your injuries.

-- Vehicle Drivers/Owners: When a negligent driver causes an accident, the vehicle owner is also liable for your injuries.
+- Vehicle drivers/owners: When a negligent driver causes an accident, the vehicle owner is also liable for your injuries.

-- Truck Drivers/Transport Companies: When an employee/driver causes an injury while operating a commercial vehicle, the company, owner, shipper, loader, and maintenance contractors may share liability.
+- Truck drivers/transport companies: When an employee/driver causes an injury while operating a commercial vehicle, the company, owner, shipper, loader, and maintenance contractors may share liability.
 An employer may have a separate liability exposure based on negligent hiring or negligent entrustment of a vehicle.

-- Product Manufacturers: If a defective product causes an injury, the designer, manufacturer, and sometimes the distributor share liability for injured victims.
+- Product manufacturers: If a defective product causes an injury, the designer, manufacturer, and sometimes the distributor share liability for injured victims.
 This is also true for vehicle manufacturers.

-- Property Owners: Property owners and their maintenance/repair contractors are responsible for negligent and defective conditions on their property.
+- Property owners: Property owners and their maintenance/repair contractors are responsible for negligent and defective conditions on their property.

-- Medical Professionals: A physician who causes an internal injury is sometimes responsible for a patient’s damages.
+- Medical professionals: A physician who causes an internal injury is sometimes responsible for a patient’s damages.
 The standards for evaluating medical negligence are different from those used to measure traditional negligence cases.